stubbsdiondra/stubbsdiondra/README.md

 --->

 Recent Graduate versed in SQL, Excel, Python and Tableau.
 I am seeking data/business analyst or data scientist roles.
 My educational background has pushed me towards a passion for data and using it to tell stories and make predictions.
-My background in research and state environmental management influenced my interest in America’s greatest healthcare and environmental challenges..
+My background in research and state environmental management influenced my interest in America’s greatest healthcare and environmental challenges.